Rituraj27/30-Projets/README.md

-# 30 Mini Projects
+# 30 Projects

-Welcome to the 30 Mini Projects repository!
+Welcome to the 30 Projects repository!
 This project showcases a collection of simple and interactive applications developed using HTML, CSS, and JavaScript.
 These projects demonstrate my front-end development skills and the ability to create engaging user experiences.

 ## Table of Contents